Vizzuality/CartoDB-Tutorials/basic-leaflet-map/README.md

 CartoDB needs a .prj file with your shapefile imports.
 Sometimes, data providers leave them out of the files you download.
 Take for example the ```co99_d00_shp.zip``` file you just downloaded.
 Unzip the file and take a look in the directory that is created.
 You may notice that there is no file with a .prj extension.
 This is a problem.
 Often times, this can make the file pretty unusable.
 One way to try and fix it is to put a .prj file into the directory that contains a generic (i.e. high probability of being used) projection, WGS84.
 Let's do that with this data file.

- - Download a .prj here,
+ - Download a .prj here, https://raw.github.com/Vizzuality/CartoDB-Tutorials/master/basic-leaflet-map/data/generic_wgs84.prj

+ - If it doesn't download staight away, right click it and Save As and save it to your computer

  - Move the file generic_wgs84.prj into the directory containing all the other files of your shapefile